sirech/homepage2/src/pages/articles/2021-01-24-oauth-authorization-code-flow-pkce-for-react/index.md

 <figure class="figure">
   <img src="./images/auth0-screen.png" alt="Auth0 screen" />
   <figcaption class="figure__caption">
-  Welcome, for the love of God don't build this yourself
+  Welcome, for the love of God, don't build this yourself
   </figcaption>
 </figure>

 After the authentication, Auth0 redirects back to the URL defined in the `redirectUri` specified above.
-I put a `Callback` component under that route that just waits for the process to finish.
-That appears to work better than trying to wait on the main component directly.
+I put a `Callback` component under that route that waits for the process to finish.
+That appears to work better than waiting on the main component directly.

 ```jsx
 const Callback: React.FC = () => {